dmrzl/dragons-dogma-2/NG+ Account Grinding Guide.md

 ## Skills

-Your goal is to get the best gear and max thief + max warfarer and optionally level 3 sorcerer/mage (for levitate).
+Your goal is to get the best gear and max Thief + max Warfarer and optionally level 3 sorcerer/mage (for levitate).
-Equip both warfarer augments and the thief augments.
+Equip both Warfarer augments and the Thief augments.
 Warrior also has an augment that boost carry strength I think.

-Note that leveling warfarer levels the rest, so I would suggest leveling Thief to level 8 and then only warfarer which does the rest.
+Note that leveling Warfarer levels the rest, so I would suggest leveling Thief to level 8 and then only Warfarer which does the rest.
 It can be argued that you want to achieve that with minimal level progression to get arrested quicker at the Batthal gate although leveling also gives you more stamina and strength, so it is unclear whether that is true.
 In case you *do* want to do that you would try to get these things as fast as possible without leveling: